-We have audited the financial report of Merchant Opportunities Fund ("the Fund") which comprises the statement of financial position as at 30 June 2019, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.
+We have audited the financial report of Merchant Opportunities Fund (the Fund), which comprises the statement of financial position as at 30 June 2022, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.

-In our opinion, the accompanying financial report of the Fund is in accordance with the Corporations Act 2001, including:
+In our opinion, the accompanying financial report of Merchant Opportunities Fund is in accordance with the Corporations Act 2001, including:

-- a) giving a true and fair view of the Fund's financial position as at 30 June 2019 and of its financial performance for the year then ended; and - b) complying with Australian Accounting Standards and the Corporations Regulations 2001.
+- giving a true and fair view of the Fund's financial position as at 30 June 2022 and of its performance for the period then ended; and - ii. complying with Australian Accounting Standards and the Corporations Regulations 2001.

-Basis for opinion
+Basis for Opinion

 We conducted our audit in accordance with Australian Auditing Standards.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Report section of our report.
-We are independent of the Fund in accordance with the auditor independence requirements of the Corporations Act 2001 and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants ("the Code") that are relevant to our audit of the financial report in Australia.
+We are independent of the Fund in accordance with the auditor independence requirements of the Corporations Act 2001 and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to our audit of the financial report in Australia.
 We have also fulfilled our other ethical responsibilities in accordance with the Code.